getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

   - 3 requests to serve static files (the HTML, CSS, and JS)
   - 2 requests for JSON data
     - 1 requiring a call to the database
-    - 1 requiring a call to an external API and work to process the results before returning them to the front end ^
+    - 1 requiring a call to an external API and work to process the results before returning them to the frontend ^
 - _Database Server_
   - 1 request which requires 2 queries